J. Thomas McCarthy: Education and personal life

 He holds a degree in electrical engineering from the University of Detroit in 1960.
 He worked as an engineer for Chrysler Corporation Missile Division in the early days of the space program on the Redstone missile, a version of which was used to launch the Explorer I satellite in January 1958.
 He earned his law degree from the University of Michigan Law School in 1963.

 He is the son of John Edward McCarthy.

 He has been reported to be an avid watercolor painter.

 Legal career

 For over twenty years until 2022, McCarthy was an of counsel consultant with the law firm of Morrison & Foerster in its San Francisco office.
 He was a member of the A.L.I.
 Advisory Committee involved in drafting the 1995 Restatement of the Law of Unfair Competition and a member of the Trademark Review Commission, which drafted the 1989 revisions to the Lanham Act.
 He served for several years on the Editorial Board of The Trademark Reporter.

 The American Intellectual Property Lawyers Association has named McCarthy the most influential trademark expert of the 20th century.
 In 2010, American Lawyer listed McCarthy as one of the 25 most influential people in intellectual property.
 In their award, they wrote that "to say J. Thomas McCarthy wrote the book on trademark law is accurate, but something of an understatement."

+In 2004, McCarthy lead the briefing team for Lasting in the United States Supreme Court case KP Permanent Make-Up, Inc. v.
+Lasting Impression I, Inc..
+Lasting had taken the view, promoted by McCarthy in his treatise, that the fair use doctrine could not be a defense to trademark infringement when the use created a likelihood of confusion.
+However, there was a circuit split on this issue, and the Supreme Court decided against McCarthy's team.
+It held that confusion and fair use could coexist.